tmssngr/z8asm/README.md

 ## Examples

-Please see directory `src/main/src/examples` for example files used to build internal ROM, ROM and video ROM for the JU+TE computer (east-german computer from 1988).
+Please see directory [src/main/examples](src/main/examples) for example files used to build internal ROM, ROM and video ROM for the JU+TE computer (East-German DIY computer from 1988).